eaprelsky/infodynamics/book/09_testing_the_theory.md

 **Applied**: Principles guide practical interventions in education, organizations, and clinical settings

-The validation results establish information physics as an empirically supported framework for understanding and optimizing human cognitive performance.
+The validation results establish information dynamics as an empirically supported framework for understanding and optimizing human cognitive performance.

 ## Chapter Sections: Our Complete Validation Journey